BLIK Level 0

 }

-After receiving this status, the customer must confirm the transaction in their banking app.
-You will receive the payment result via IPN.
+The status field is a Boolean (true or false).
+After receiving this response, the customer must confirm the transaction in their banking app.
+You receive the payment result through IPN.

-In addition to waiting for the IPN notification, you can actively poll the dpay API for the current transaction status.
-This is useful, for example, when you want to update the user interface in real time.
+In addition to waiting for an IPN notification, you can poll the dpay API for the current transaction status.
+This is useful when you want to update the user interface in real time.

 Endpoint